SSWConsulting/SSW.Rules.Content/rules/evaluate-slms-vs-azure-cloud-llms/rule.md

 ### How to evaluate SLMs against Azure AI’s cloud LLMs

-**Set performance benchmarks**: Run both the SLM and Azure’s cloud-based LLMs on the same dataset or task.
+**Set performance benchmarks**: Run both the SLM and Azure OpenAI services on the same dataset or task.
 Measure their performance in terms of accuracy, response quality, latency, and resource consumption

 **Compare output quality**: Test how well each model responds to different types of queries, from simple to complex.
 While Azure’s LLMs might excel at complex, open-ended tasks, an SLM may be sufficient for simpler, well-defined tasks